bokwoon95/wgo/README.md

 ## Installation

-You can [download](#download-the-latest-release) binaries from [the release page](https://github.com/bokwoon95/wgo/releases/latest), or use the Go command:
+You can [download](#download-the-latest-release) releases from [the release page](https://github.com/bokwoon95/wgo/releases/latest), or use the Go command:

 ```shell
 go install github.com/bokwoon95/wgo@latest